DooNotResuscitate/spf13-vim/README.markdown

 functionality to your vim editing.
 You can learn more about it with `:help NERDTree`.

-**QuickStart** Launch using `<Leader>e`.
+**QuickStart** Launch using `<leader>ft`.

 **Customizations**:

-* Use `<C-E>` to toggle NERDTree
+* Use `<leader>ft` to toggle NERDTree
 * Use `<leader>e` or `<leader>nt` to load NERDTreeFind which opens NERDTree where the current file is located.
 * Hide clutter ('\.pyc', '\.git', '\.hg', '\.svn', '\.bzr')
 * Treat NERDTree more like a panel than a split.

 ## [FZF]
 FZF replaces the [ctrlp] plugin with a fuzzy finder and asynchronous plugin.
 It provides an intuitive and fast mechanism to load files from the file system (with regex and fuzzy find), from open buffers, and from recently used files, and many options with a great experience while you are using FZF within vim.

+![spf13-vim image][spf13-vim-fzf]

 **QuickStart** Launch using `<leader>ff`.